canaria-computer/qwik-onedrive/src/routes/(document)/frequently-asked-questions/index.md

 ## Others 💭

-### Q10: Is GDPF open source?
+### Q10: Is Web Digital Photo Frame open source?

-**A:** Yes, GDPF's source code is [available on GitHub](https://github.com/canaria-computer/qwik-onedrive).
+**A:** Yes, Web Digital Photo Frame's source code is [available on GitHub](https://github.com/canaria-computer/qwik-onedrive).
 We welcome feedback and contributions from the community. 📖

 ### Q11: Where can I report bugs or request features?

 **A:** You can report issues or make feature requests through GitHub Issues or our dedicated feedback form.
-We seriously consider all feedback to improve GDPF. 📮
+We seriously consider all feedback to improve Web Digital Photo Frame. 📮

 ## Upcoming Features 🚀